Background pattern

 • you have low blood pressure at rest,

-• you have a rare inherited eye disease (retinitis pigmentosa),
+• you suffer from a rare inherited eye disease (retinitis pigmentosa),

-• you have a blood disorder (sickle cell anemia), leukemia, multiple myeloma, or any disease or deformity of the penis,
+• you suffer from a disorder of red blood cells (sickle cell anemia), blood cell cancer (leukemia), bone marrow cancer (multiple myeloma), or any disease or deformity of the penis,

-• you have an active stomach ulcer or bleeding disorders (such as hemophilia) or nosebleeds,
+• you currently have a stomach ulcer or bleeding disorders (such as hemophilia) or nosebleeds,

-When PDE5 inhibitors, including sildenafil, are used to treat erectile dysfunction (ED), the following visual adverse effects have been reported with unknown frequency: sudden, temporary, or permanent partial or complete loss of vision in one or both eyes.
+When using PDE5 inhibitors, including sildenafil, to treat erectile dysfunction (ED), the following visual side effects have been reported with unknown frequency: decrease or loss of vision, sudden, temporary, or permanent, in one or both eyes.

 Special precautions in patients with kidney or liver problems